sivy/veloci-wiki/README.md

 Veloci-wiki is not a wiki, per se.
 Rather, it's an easy way to set up your [Notational Velocity](http://notational.net) install to store note data in a [Github](http://github.com) wiki.
 This makes NV a great note editor AND a great wiki editor!

+See the first blog post [here](http://www.monkinetic.com/2011/02/wiring-notational-velocity-to-a-github-wiki.html) for more info.

 # Usage

 ## Github Setup